https://www.totraveltoo.com/

 Name: Leonardo da Vinci Residences – Libertad 1224 Retiro Buenos Aires Argentia

 Why we chose it?
 The Leonardo da Vinci apartments had good reviews from Tripadvisor.
 The cost was definitely well within our budget for a studio apartment in a good location.
-We had a balcony, small kitchen, cable TV, air-conditioning and the Wi-Fi was fast and efficient in the building.
-They have 1 and 2 bedroom apartments as well.
+We had a balcony, a small kitchen, cable TV, and air-conditioning and the Wi-Fi was fast and efficient in the building.
+They have 1 and 2-bedroom apartments as well.
 We felt as if we were staying in the heart of Paris, this area of Buenos Aires had that European feel.

 What was around it?